Measure Specification

 Paperwork Reduction Act Guidance for CMS Measure Developers

-There may be a requirement for CMS measure developers to prepare a Paperwork Reduction Act (PRA) package.
-The Medicare Access and Children's Health Insurance Program Reauthorization Act (MACRA) exempted most measure development activities from PRA.
-However, all CMS measure developers should discuss this requirement with their Contracting Officer's Representative.
-CMS measure developers can find more information about PRA in the Blueprint Contractual Guidance and Considerations found on the Measure & Instrument Development and Support (MIDS) Library.
-The MIDS Library is a protected website restricted to CMS and CMS MIDS contractors.
-You must have an invitation to view the MIDS Library.
+Though most measure development activities are exempt from the Paperwork Reduction Act (PRA) due to the Medicare Access and Children's Health Insurance Program Reauthorization Act (MACRA), some CMS developers may be required to prepare a PRA package.
+CMS measure developers should discuss this requirement with their Contracting Officer's Representative.
+The Blueprint Contractual Guidance and Considerations —located in the password-protected Measure & Instrument Development and Support (MIDS) Library—has additional details for CMS MIDS contractors.
+Users must have an invitation to view the MIDS Library.

 Top Left